YarnSpinnerTool/YarnSpinner/ANTLR/antlr-notes-and-discussion.md

 With that said, some things will be MUCH easier to do with in line code and can likely be written in a way that is either applicable to multiple target languages or simple enough that tweaking it won't be a problem, this is all an area we need to look at as we head forward.

-This also opens up the question of headers, what are allowed in headers.
+This also opens up the question of what are allowed in headers.

-What headers should be mandatory and which are optional?
+- What headers should be mandatory?
-Can you have custom headers?
+- Can you define your own headers?
-What value can each header support?
+- What value can each header support?